ArmstrongJ/clpAPI/BUILD-Windows.md

 Again, the process of building clpAPI can be long depending on the specific computer being used.
-At the conclusion of the build, there should be a zip file name *clpAPI_1.4.0.zip* in the project's parent directory.
+At the conclusion of the build, there should be a zip file named *clpAPI_1.4.0.zip* in the project's parent directory.

 ---

 *Jeff Armstrong <jeff@approximatrix.com>*

 *September 20, 2022*